-- Which introduced a dispute resolution/mediation service based on tikanga Māori to assist whenua Māori owners to resolve disagreements and conflicts regarding their whenua - Local Government (Rating of Whenua Māori) Amendment Act 2021; and - Which aimed to support the development of, and provision of housing on whenua Māori and to modernise the rating legislation affecting whenua Māori; and - The Māori Purposes Act 2022 - Which introduced a range of changes to TTWM Act, the Maori Purposes Act 1959, the Maori Trust Boards Act 1955 and the Maori Community Development Act 1962.
+- Te Ture Whenua Māori (Succession, Dispute Resolution and Related Matters) Amendment Act 2020; - Which introduced a dispute resolution/mediation service based on tikanga Māori to assist whenua Māori owners to resolve disagreements and conflicts regarding their whenua - Local Government (Rating of Whenua Māori) Amendment Act 2021; - Which aimed to support the development of, and provision of housing on whenua Māori and to modernise the rating legislation affecting whenua Māori; and - The Māori Purposes Act 2022 - Which introduced a range of changes to TTWM Act, the Maori Purposes Act 1959, the Maori Trust Boards Act 1955 and the Maori Community Development Act 1962.

 These legislative changes addressed identified issues within the whenua Māori system.
-As discussed below, there are still opportunities to further improve the workability of TTWM Act and remove barriers for economic development.
-The Government wants to hear how you think these opportunities can be realised through changes to TTWM Act.
-The proposals in this Discussion Document are a starting point, we welcome your feedback on these and any additional proposals to improve TTWM Act.
+As discussed below, there are still opportunities to further improve the workability of TTWM Act and remove barriers for economic development, which proposals in this Discussion Document are seeking to address.